 Why do we help Black businesses in particular

-gain a deeper understanding of their ideal client,
+to gain a deeper understanding of their ideal client,

 to grow faster, attract business easier, and create positive change?